• Menu

 New Home for Our Lake Loons?

-June 11, 2021 // by Bear Lake Association
+June 11, 2021 By Bear Lake Association of Kalkaska County

 The Bear Lake Association board and our Loon Ranger met to discuss a better way protect to our precious pair of loons and their offspring.
 We came up with a plan to attempt to keep the loons from nesting near the busy sand bar at the Eleanor Bay inlet.
 We believe the loons abandoned the nest due to all the travel in and out and the noise associated with large gatherings there.